Silk Road

-The Silk Road derives its name from the highly lucrative trade of silk textiles that were produced almost exclusively in China.
-The network began with the Han dynasty's expansion into Central Asia around 114 BCE, which largely pacified the once untamed region.
-Imperial envoy Zhang Qian was commissioned to explore the unknown lands beyond the region in search of potential trading partners and allies.
-The information and goods gathered by these expeditions piqued Chinese interest and prompted formal diplomatic and commercial dispatches, as well as efforts to protect the routes with soldiers and an extension of the Great Wall.

-The expansion of the Parthian Empire, which stretched from eastern Anatolia to Afghanistan, provided a bridge to East Africa and the Mediterranean, particularly the nascent Roman Empire.
-By the early first century CE, Chinese silk was widely sought-after in Rome, Egypt, and Greece.
+The Silk Road derives its name from the highly lucrative trade of silk textiles that were primarily produced in China.
+The network began with the expansion of the Han dynasty (202 BCE – 220 CE) into Central Asia around 114 BCE, through the missions and explorations of the Chinese imperial envoy Zhang Qian, which brought the region under unified control.
+The Chinese took great interest in the security of their trade products, and extended the Great Wall of China to ensure the protection of the trade route.
+The Parthian Empire provided a vital bridge connecting the network to the Mediterranean.
+Meanwhile, the rise of the Roman Empire in the west further established the western terminus of the interconnected trade system.
+By the first century CE, Chinese silk was widely sought after in Rome, Egypt, and Greece.
 Other lucrative commodities from the East included tea, dyes, perfumes, and porcelain; among Western exports were horses, camels, honey, wine, and gold.
-Aside from generating substantial wealth for emerging mercantile classes, the proliferation of goods such as paper and gunpowder greatly altered the trajectory of various realms, if not world history.
+Aside from generating substantial wealth for emerging mercantile classes, the proliferation of goods such as paper and gunpowder greatly affected the trajectory of political history in several theatres in Eurasia and beyond.